MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 > - Just-in-time access doesn't support VMs protected by Azure Firewalls controlled by [Azure Firewall Manager](/azure/firewall-manager/overview).
 > - The Azure Firewall must be configured with Rules (Classic) and can't use Firewall policies.

-## Identifying VMs for just-in-time access
+## Identify VMs for just-in-time access

 The following diagram shows the logic that Defender for Servers applies when deciding how to categorize your supported VMs: